Back to News

 2024 early career investigators headshots

-From left, Dr. Nyarai Soko, Dr. Patience Atuhaire, Dr. Violet Korutaro, Dr. Chikondi Malamba-Banda.
+From left to right: Nyarai Soko, Patience Atuhaire, Violet Korutaro, Chikondi Malamba-Banda

 "From this experience, I hope to increase my understanding of the molecular pathogenesis of weight gain with patients on dolutegravir therapy.
 I also envisage increasing local capacity in pharmacogenomics, especially applying high throughput sequencing in pharmacogenomics in an under-resourced setting.
 Lastly, I envisage expanding my scientific and professional network through collaboration and mentorship from members of the IMPAACT network."